deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 Now, if you have an active SOCKS connection to the jumphost, you should be able to use the OpenStack API from your local machine.

+### S3 Bucket Availability
+S3‑compatible object storage is not provisioned by default but can be enabled on request.
+To obtain a bucket, please open a support ticket with your project details and include the required bucket size so that we can configure your quota accordingly..

 ### Terraform